How do we practice effectively to improve our piano playing and perform well in concerts and exams?

 Teachers are the guides, to shed light for their students on the path of knowledge and learning, with wisdom, insight, compassion, patience and empathy.

 Teachers pass their knowledge, skills and information, their ways of learning and problem solving to their disciples, so that they can adapt, modify and create their own principles and methods to apply wisely for their own learning and skills.
 It’s the kind of flexible and smart principle that helps one to apply in different situations accordingly, instead of a cookie cutter, one size fit all rigid method that can be used in only one fixed situation.

-I have the privilege to have learnt from great masters and teachers, and the pleasure to have passed my knowledge to my wonderful students of many over the past one and a half decade.
+I have the privilege to have learnt from great masters and teachers, and the pleasure to have passed my knowledge to my wonderful students of many over the past two decades.
 I am also grateful to have this platform to share it with you my readers here.
 I hope you have all learnt something useful and impactful, something that lasts and is applicable in many ways, which would be the definition of true knowledge.

 As for the aspiring music teachers, I hope you have mustered all your courage, your passion as well as your patience, when you are just starting out and at times feeling frustrated, exhausted and simply, lost.
 Keep up with your great work, keep on with your love for music and teaching, I’m here to support you.

 Hello everyone, welcome to my Teresa Wong Music YouTube channel!
 First of all I like to say hello to my new subscribers: “HI!!”
 Thanks for subscribing.
 So I just came back from Long vacation, so you haven’t seen any writing or recording from me lately.
 Now that I’m back, I’m back at writing your post and recording videos for you, And I’m hoping you are going to enjoy them as much as you have been.